 See corresponding procedure: 200.00 Referral and Application Procedure

 Any individual who has a disability which results in a substantial impediment to employment can be referred to ACCES-VR and apply for services.
 Individuals with disabilities may:

 - be referred by family members, guardians, friends, schools, independent living centers, Federal, State or local agencies, medical providers, and other sources.

-ACCES-VR only requires information that directly relates to determining eligibility for services and planning and providing services leading to an employment goal.
+ACCES-VR only requires information that directly relates to determining eligibility for services leading to an employment goal.
 To the fullest extent possible, ACCES-VR will use existing information, including information from the individual requesting services and other agencies.
 ACCES-VR expects that individuals with disabilities will be active participants in obtaining the information required for an eligibility determination.

-Referral information must include the person's name, address and consent for referral and as much of the following information as is available:
+Referral information must include the person's name, address, date of birth, consent for referral, and as much of the following information as is available: